DFXswiss/services/e2e-stack/docs/test-data.md

   collide on wallet addresses.
 As defense in depth, `createUser` also reuses an account's existing mail instead of calling `PUT /v2/user/mail` again when mail is already set (a second set would 403 with `TFA_REQUIRED`).
+- That is defense in depth, not a promise: the harness assumes a database that is thrown away with the stack, which is what `down.sh` and CI both do.
+Keeping a database across many runs has been observed to leave accounts behind that later runs reuse, and a test that expects to see its own freshly set mail address on screen can then find an empty field.
+If you keep a stack alive across runs, take an unexpected account-data failure as a hint to recreate it.

 **Uniqueness**